 An alternative (and less serious) explanation is the need for a new cabin air filter.
 Not surprisingly, the cabin air filter helps clean the air that flows into the cabin.
 Dust, dirt, pollen and overall grime collects in the filter, rendering it less and less effective.
 Mildew and mold, however, are probably the causes of the smell.
 You can replace the cabin air filter yourself, but keep in mind that it can be a time- and labor-intensive process.

 If you hear noises when running your air conditioner, it can indicate a problem with your compressor.
 Keep your ears open, and consider bringing your vehicle to an air conditioning specialist, like Rolf’s Import Auto, to take a closer look…and listen.

 4. Oh no… a leak

 Seeing a new leak?
 That could be a refrigerant.
 Moisture, combined with an aging system, is often a recipe for leaks.
-If you’re unsure of what the leak might be, bring it to Rolf’s Import Auto, and we’ll diagnose the leak and find a solution.
+If you’re unsure of what the leak might be, bring it to Rolf’s Import Auto for air conditioning service, and we’ll diagnose the leak and find a solution.

 5. Instead of a gust, you feel a weak breeze

 Maybe your air is somewhat cool, but the air pressure is weak.
 This is a crucial sign that your air conditioning is struggling.
 Causes for this issue include a broken fan, mold or mildew accumulation (are you seeing a pattern?), or a loose hose.

 If you’re experiencing any of these air conditioning symptoms, bring your vehicle to Rolf’s Import Auto in Fife or Lakewood as soon as possible.
 Your summer road trips, weekend getaways, and commutes depend on it.